GReAT: A Graph Regularized Adversarial Training Method: Background and Related Works

 where $D(\cdot,\cdot)$ represents a distance metric, such as the $\lVert \cdot \rVert_2$ norm, and $\epsilon$ is a distance constraint, which limits the amount of allowed perturbations.
 Since the existence of adversarial examples is a significant threat to DL models, adversarial attack and defense algorithms are intensively investigated to improve the robustness and security of such models.

-For instance, FGSM, by~\cite{harnesing}, was proposed to generate adversarial samples and attack DL models.
-The PGD algorithm, an iterative version of the FGSM attack, was proposed to generate adversarial samples by maximizing the loss increment within an $L_{\infty}$ norm-ball,~\cite{madry2017towards}.
-Although many defense methods have been proposed, adversarial training is the most efficient approach against adversarial attacks,~\cite{harnesing, madry2017towards}. \cite{harnesing} proposed using adversarial attack samples during training so that the classifier can learn the features of adversarial examples and their perturbations.
+For instance, FGSM ~\cite{harnesing} was proposed to generate adversarial examples and attack DL models.
+The PGD algorithm, an iterative version of the FGSM attack, was proposed to generate adversarial examples by maximizing the loss increment within an $L_{\infty}$ norm-ball,~\cite{madry2019deep}.
+Although many defense methods have been proposed, adversarial training is the most efficient approach against adversarial attacks,~\cite{harnesing, madry2019deep}.
+The authors of \cite{harnesing} proposed using adversarial attack samples during training so that the classifier can learn the features of adversarial examples and their perturbations.
 The classifier's robustness against adversarial attacks is substantially enhanced due to the integration of adversarial examples in the training phase.
 It effectively empowers the classifier to develop a more robust defense mechanism against adversarial instances.
 Formally, adversarial training is defined as

 The above equation states a min-max procedure under the specific distance constraint.
-In the inner maximization component, the adversarial training seeks an adversarial sample $\boldsymbol{x}'_j$ to maximize the loss $\ell_{adv}$, under the distance metric $D(\boldsymbol{x}'_j,\boldsymbol{x}_j)<\epsilon$, given the natural sample $\boldsymbol{x}_j$.
+In the inner maximization component, the adversarial training seeks an adversarial example $\boldsymbol{x}'_j$ to maximize the loss $\ell_{adv}$, under the distance metric $D(\boldsymbol{x}'_j,\boldsymbol{x}_j)<\epsilon$, given the natural sample $\boldsymbol{x}_j$.
 The outer minimization seeks the optimal gradient $\theta^*$ that yields the global minimum empirical loss.
-In their work, Madry~\emph{et al.} iteratively applies the PGD algorithm during training to search for strong adversarial samples to maximize $\ell_{adv}$.
+In their work, Madry~\emph{et al.} iteratively applies the PGD algorithm during training to search for strong adversarial examples to maximize $\ell_{adv}$.
 This helps the model yield improved robustness against PGD and FGSM attacks.
-Adversarial training with PGD is considered one of the strongest defense methods,~\cite{madry2017towards}.
+Adversarial training with PGD is considered one of the strongest defense methods,~\cite{madry2019deep}.